 When Chick-fil-A wanted to evolve the look of its Truett’s Chick-fil-A restaurants, it trusted Miller Zell as a partner and collaborator.
 The design needed to be both familiar and modern with one imperative: Maintain an authentic connection to Chick-fil-A’s iconic founder, S. Truett Cathy.

-Together the partners created an aesthetic both familiar and forward-thinking—in keeping with the legacy of S. Truett Cathy—by melding family and brand lore with modern, technological and design elements.
 Miller Zell’s process began with store tours, brand immersion and research.
-After designing, manufacturing and installing the new elements, our team continued to work with Chick-fil-A and its partners to evaluate and measure the redesign’s impact.
+We wanted to meld family and brand lore with modern tech and decor.
+After designing, manufacturing and installing the new elements, our team continued to work with Chick-fil-A to evaluate and measure the redesign’s impact.

-The new Truett’s Chick-fil-A interior mixes masculine notes—woods, brass, brick, and plaid—with deeply personal details.
-Elements such as daffodils, ukeles, hula hoops and Ford cars reoccur throughout the restaurant in homage to the concept’s namesake.
-An interactive 20x70 foot mural highlights Chick-fil-A’s early days as a start-up concept in Georgia, while digital photo-frames stream user-generated content.
-The end result is a contemporary dining experience rooted in tradition.
+The new interior featured wood, brass, brick and plaid.
+Elements such as daffodils, hula hoops and Ford cars are featured throughout.
+An interactive 20x70-foot mural highlights Chick-fil-A’s early days, while digital photo frames stream user-generated content, providing a contemporary dining experience rooted in tradition.